 Review literature relating to research projects; author or assist in writing technical report for publication, deliverable/summary reports, and research proposals.

 Assist in running operations in the lab.
 Ensure lab safety and train employees.
 Orient new lab members to the lab and integrate them into lab systems.

 Receive packages as needed and perform general lab maintenance

 All required qualifications must be documented on application materials

-A Bachelor's degree in Microbiology or a combination of related education and work experience to equal four years.
+Bachelor’s degree (preferably in Microbiology) or a combination of college level coursework in the biological sciences and laboratory experience to total four years.

 About University of Minnesota, Twin Cities